-- Collaborative Planning Monitoring and feedback related to targeted professional learning, includes Learning Community or other properly implemented team learning practices focused on job-embedded learning supported by colleagues - Participant Product related to training or learning process (May include lesson plans, written reflection on lessons learned, audio video exemplars, case study findings, modeling improved practice, samples of resulting student work, and/or colliegial training resources) - Lesson Study group participation (monitoring and feedback focused on both the research-based Lesson Study process and impact of the process on lessons implemented) - Electronic-interactive- with on-going monitoring and feedback via online or face-to-face facilitation on targeted - Electronic-non-interative- with learning monitored through online comprehension checks and/or participant's summative reports or modeling to peers or supervisors - Evaluation of Practice Indicators The practice portion of district personnel evaluation processes for monitoring and providing feedback on evaluation indicators/components/domains are employed to monitor and provide feedback on implementation of the professional learning - 3.
-It will be the responsibility of the consultant/trainer conducting the workshop to indicate whether each participant has met the requirements for the component when finalizing the workshop in PGS.
+- Following each sustained training opportunity, the participant should apply the knowledge and skills learned in the training to impact student achievement.
+Trainers will provide support and assistance to the participant through coaching and mentoring to ensure appropriate application of the knowledge and skills in the classroom.
+Each component will specify the type(s) of exit requirement(s) needed in order to meet the 80% rule. - 2.
+An implementation activity will be completed at the end of each sustained training activity.
+The appropriate documentation will be collected and monitored by the consultant who will evaluate and approve the implementation activity. - 3.
+It will be the responsibility of the consultant/trainer conducting the workshop to indicate whether each participant has met the requirements for the component when finalizing the workshop in MyPD.
 Documentation will be maintained by the consultant, district level administrator, or in the Inservice Office for five years' time to be made available for future reference. - 4.
 It is possible for an individual to participate in a training activity and not receive credit due to unsuccessful completion of required follow-up, or for failure to meet the attendance requirement.
 An individual is required to attend a minimum of 90% of the training time in order to meet the attendance requirement.
 Consultants, at their discretion, may provide make-up time/work in special instances when the attendance requirement has not been met. - 5.
 If an individual does not successfully complete a course within the allotted time, the consultant may provide additional time to accommodate the individual's attempt to pass the course.
-The extra time spent will be considered remedial in nature, and the participant will not be awarded extra points for that time. - 6.
-Consultants/trainers will serve as evaluators, and their decisions regarding successful session completion will be final.
+The extra time spent will be considered remedial in nature, and the participant will not be awarded extra points for that time. - Consultants/trainers will serve as evaluators, and their decisions regarding successful session completion will be final.